 6) Mepps Aglia

 Another classic inline spinner.
-In my experience, Mepps have the best durability of any major inline spinner brand and are the lighter, more finesse construction make them an excellent option when fishing shallow streams and smaller lakes.
+In my experience, Mepps are the most durable of any major inline spinner brand and are the lighter, more finesse construction make them an excellent option when fishing shallow streams and smaller lakes.

 7) Thomas Bouyant

 Thomas Bouyant spoons are more buoyant than most, which increases the drift time.
-Popular option for fishing deep river pools or even to troll.
+They are a popular option for fishing deep river pools with a lot of current.

 8) Luhr-Jensen Krocodile

 The Krocodile is one of the best casting spoons on the market.
 Its long slim profile does an excellent job representing a small baitfish.
-Cast, jog or troll, the Krocodile is very versatile.
+Cast, jig or troll, the Krocodile is very versatile.